Date of Thesis Acceptance

 In today’s society, women suffer from the objectification of the female body in the media and in everyday interactions.
 This objectification leads women to self-objectify by adopting a third-person perspective of their bodies.
 While the effects of mother-daughter relationships on self-objectification have been studied, there is minimal research examining the effects of father-daughter relationships on self-objectification, specifically during the period of adolescence.
 In this study, adolescent girls (N=102, M=16.5 years) completed a survey measuring perceived paternal closeness, perceived paternal benevolent sexism, and self-objectification.
 Analyses indicated that perceived paternal closeness was negatively correlated with self-objectification.
 Paternal benevolent sexism was not significantly correlated with daughters’ levels of self-objectification.
 Additionally, the Appearance subscale of benevolent sexism was positively correlated with the Control subscale of self-objectification; however, it was negatively correlated with the Body Surveillance subscale of self-objectification.
 These findings suggest that while paternal closeness may act as a protective factor against girls’ self-objectification, benevolent sexism in the context of father-daughter relationships may be more complex than in other male-female relationships.

-Social sciences -- Philosophy -- Objectification, Object (Aesthetics) -- Self-objectification, Sexism -- Benevolent sexism, Parent and Child Relations, Adolescent, Fathers and daughters -- Family relationships, Sexism -- Sexist ideology, Whitman College 2017 -- Dissertation collection -- Psychology Department
+Social sciences -- Philosophy -- Objectification, Object (Aesthetics) -- Self-objectification, Sexism -- Benevolent sexism, Parent and Child Relations, Adolescent, Fathers and daughters -- Family relationships, Sexism -- Sexist ideology, Social sciences, Whitman College -- Dissertation collection 2017 -- Psychology Department

 Public Accessible Thesis